viking-sudo-rm/DiachronicPOSTagger/README.md

 # Detecting Syntactic Change Using a Neural Part-of-Speech Tagger

-Code for our paper, which will appear at the 1st LChange workshop at ACL 2019.
+Code for our paper, which will appear at the 1st International Workshop on Computational Approaches to Historical Language Change  workshop at ACL 2019.

 ## Abstract